 The Tool will display the dialog to create the data source.

 Database adapter.
 Adapter used to connect to the database.
 Virtual DataPort provides adapters to connect to Database Management Systems (DBMS).
 Each adapter knows the capabilities supported by the database: what operators and functions the database has, what clauses it supports, etc.

 Select Choose automatically if you do not know the database you are going to connect to or it does not appear in this list.
 In this case, when you save the data source, the Server will connect to the database and will try to select the most suitable adapter.

-The check box Choose automatically is deprecated and it will be removed in the next major version of the Denodo Platform.
+The check box Choose automatically is deprecated and has been removed in Denodo 7.0.

 Connection type.
 There are two types of ODBC connections: